ITheP/Arksplorer/Arksplorer/README.md

 - Various refactoring
 - Improved error handling, reporting and logging with more detail
 - Extra exception handling

+v1.4.1
+- UI shrink test for user with screen space problems

+v1.4.2
+- Side bar tweaks to help with spacing, scrollable alarm area and count
+- Zoom in to map now fills all of map area with image, rather than region map origionally appears in

 ToDo:
 - More configurables saved into user settings